anejrozman/Rich-neighbour-edge-coloring/README.md

 ## Instructions for use
 To run our files you need `SageMath 9.3`.
 Link for installation: [Download SageMath](https://www.sagemath.org/)

-- `completeILP.py` The file requires an input in the form of a .txt file that contains a sage graph object in each line (see example in file: `exampleInput.txt`).
+- `completeILP.py` The file requires an input in the form of a .txt file that contains a sage graph object in each line (see example files in folder `exampleFiles`).
 It then iterates over the file and:
     - if it finds a counterexample for the rich-neighbor edge coloring conjecture it outputs "BINGO" and the graph's adjacency matrix and its representation as a list of neighbors.
-    - if a counterexapmle isn't found it outputs "done" when it finishes checking all the graphs in the input file Command for runnign in terminal: `sage completeILP.py inputFile.txt`
+    - if a counterexapmle isn't found it outputs "done" when it finishes checking all the graphs in the input file

+Command for runnign in terminal: `sage completeILP.py inputFile.txt`

 - `randomILP.py` The file requires an input in the form of two numbers $N$ and $K$ for the number of vertices and the regularity of the graph it generate at the start of its iteration.
 The file contains an infinite loop where it continually checks a graph and randomly tweaks it.
     - if it finds a counterexapmle it outputs "BINGO" and the graph's adjacency matrix and its representation as a list of neighbors.
-To stop the execution of the file you have to manually interrupt it Command for running in terminal: `sage randomILP.py N K`
+    - To stop the execution of the file you have to manually interrupt it

+Command for running in terminal: `sage randomILP.py N K`